 This post is also available in: Indonesia

-Many people think siberian Husky dogs are a mixture of dogs with wolves, a little more justified because indeed according to this latest DNA analysis found that siberian Husky is one of the oldest dog breeds in the world.
+Many people think siberian Husky dogs are a mixture of dogs with wolves.
+A little bit can be justified because according to this latest DNA analysis found that siberian Husky is one of the oldest dog breeds in the world.

 From the closeness of his genetics to wolves can be seen from his stature that does resemble their ancestors, but some physical forms can be found when they are aligned together, it appears that there are differences between them.
 In addition, husky habits that howl compared to barking are also common habits found in wolves to call their flocks when hunting.